From weed oil cartridges to medicated muscle creams, you can find cannabis concentrates in hundreds of products.

 Sauce is thicker, more viscous in texture and looks stickier.
 The color of sauce can range from deep amber to bright mustard.
 Sauce is similar to sugar in both its consistency and color, but has a more uniform and prominent crystalline structure.

 A cannabis concentrate can be consumed in a variety of ways, from sprinkling it on a bowl or adding it to a joint for added potency, to vaporizing them using a dab rig or portable vape pen.
 The ideal method for consumption depends on the type and texture of the selected concentrate as well as the personal habits of the person consuming.
 When deciding which method will work best, first consider the tools you have at your disposal and the texture of the concentrate.
-Extracts like shatter and badder are malleable and easy to use in a dab rig, while powdery concentrates, such as kief and crumble, can be easily enjoyed by adding them to a more stable foundation like flower.
+Perhaps you’ve seen extracts like shatter and badder and wondered how best to smoke them?
+These extracts are malleable and easy to use in a dab rig, while powdery concentrates, such as kief and crumble, can be easily enjoyed by adding them to a more stable foundation like flower.
 Here are some of the most common methods for smoking or vaporizing concentrates.

 Topping Your Flower

 Adding powdered kief to your bowl, or wrapping wax around a joint, are the most cost-effective methods to using cannabis concentrates.
-These methods don’t require any of the expensive tools necessary for taking dabs, while still increasing the potency of your smoke and adding extra flavor from the concentrate.
+These methods don’t require any of the expensive tools necessary to dab oil, while still increasing the potency of your smoke and adding extra flavor from the concentrate.